-Families with children and groups of friends can get in the way of your casino visit.
-By walking around the perimeter, you can take your life into your hands on a busy night.
+The crowds are back.
+With those crowds come families with children and groups of friends that can get in the way of your casino visit.
+But, just by walking around the perimeter, you can take your life into your hands on a busy night.
 “Casino Etiquette for Groups and Families with Children” is all about changing that.

 The Group Intrusion

 While many enjoy visiting a casino alone, many of us also enjoy bringing family, friends, and large groups.
 It is, after all, a place to share a meal, have a drink, enjoy each other’s company, and of course, gamble together.
 Many times, this all happens at the same time – why not?
 The addition of stadium gaming, more table games, and entertainment venues makes it easier for group fun.
 The atmosphere of lights, sounds, and excitement is great for stag & bridal showers, birthday parties, etc. But when socializing gets in the way of other patrons gambling, that’s a problem for everyone.
 Don’t let your fun intrude upon others.
 Respect personal space, even though it’s crowded.